 What to eat in the Douro

-The Douro Region has rich gastronomy that goes far beyond codfish.
+Despite the fame for having great codfish dishes, the cuisine of the Douro Wine Region is very diverse.
 Among the traditional dishes is Bôla de Lamego, a fluffy pastry with various fish or red meat fillings.
 The meat comes from Douro cattle or game animals.
 Among the most appreciated delicacies are roast goatling, stewed wild boar, and Cinfães-style cracklings.
 For those who prefer fish, trout escabeche is very popular.
 The desserts take advantage of the region’s fruits, nuts, and almonds, such as Cavacas de Resende, a sweet made with eggs, sugar and baked in a wood oven.

 BEST RESTAURANTS IN THE DOURO